 v) No course shall have less than 2 credits and more than 5 credits.

-vi) Elective courses shall be spread over either in the Third & Fourth Semesters combined or in any one of these Semesters (III / IV) only subject to the stipulations of the BoS.
+vi)Elective courses shall be spread over either both or in any one of the Third & Fourth Semesters combined, subject to the stipulations of the BoS.